pnpm/pnpm.io/docs/symlinked-node-modules-structure.md

 ```

 These are the only "real files" in `node_modules`.
 Once all the packages are hard linked to `node_modules`, symlinks are
-created to build the nested dependency tree structure.
+created to build the nested dependency graph structure.

 As you might have noticed, both packages are hard linked into a subfolder inside a `node_modules` folder (`foo/1.0.0/node_modules/foo`).
 This is needed to: